-The benchmark 30-year fixed-rate mortgage stayed flat at 3.56 percent, according to Bankrate’s weekly survey of large lenders.
-A year ago, it was 4.20 percent.
+Mortgage rates fell to another all-time low this week.
+The benchmark 30-year fixed-rate mortgage dropped 5 basis points to 3.31 percent, according to Bankrate’s weekly survey of large lenders.

 The 30-year fixed mortgages in this week’s survey had an average total of 0.29 discount and origination points.

 Over the past 52 weeks, the 30-year fixed has averaged 3.73 percent.
 This week’s rate is 0.42 percentage points lower than the 52-week average.